Eric is a weight lifter and former college athlete with an interest in a wide range of sports.

 Depending on your training goals, you may not care.
 Or, you may be happy with a handful of weights within a certain range.
 While progressing to heavier weights won’t be an option (unless you get more) you can still get a great workout.

-Of course if you are building an elaborate home gym you may wish to purchase a wide range of dumbbells and put together racks like you’d see in a commercial gym.
-While this is a fairly expensive way to go, there is sure nothing wrong with it if you have the space and the funds.
+Of course, if you are building an elaborate home gym you may wish to purchase a wide range of dumbbells and put together racks like you’d see in a commercial gym.
+While this is a fairly expensive way to go, there is surely nothing wrong with it if you have space and the funds.

 Fixed dumbbells are typically sold by the pound.
 The price can range from under $1 per pound to several dollars, depending on the type you choose.
 There are hex-style, standard rounded, pro-style with plates welded or bolted in place, and the option of standard or rubberized ends.